J.D. Davis Player Props: Giants vs. Diamondbacks

 J.D.
 Davis At The Plate

-- Among the qualified batters in MLB action, his batting average ranks 29th, his on-base percentage ranks 23rd, and he is 47th in the league in slugging.
+- Among the qualified hitters, he ranks 28th in batting average, while his on-base percentage ranks 24th and he is 44th in slugging.

+- Davis has picked up a hit in 62.3% of his 69 games this season, with at least two hits in 27.5% of them.

-- Davis has had an RBI in 21 games this year (30.9%), including nine multi-RBI outings (13.2%).
-He has also driven home three or more of his team's runs in seven contests.
+- Davis has had at least one RBI in 31.9% of his games this season (22 of 69), with two or more RBI nine times (13.0%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.